phil-barrett/RP23CNC/README.md

 RP235x based breakout board for grblHAL.

 ## Status
 Received first build of the board today (2/10/2025).
 Briefly tested.
 It boots and loads grblHAL firmware.
 Will be testing all features in the next few days.
-Beta testers should expect to have their boards mailed within a week.
+Beta testers should expect to have their boards mailed within a week (assuming no show stoppers).

 Bad photo (better ones coming when I get some time).